sabmarketai/SABIMARKET_AI/README.md

 Voice-first market assistant for Nigerian informal traders.
-This is a frontend-complete scaffold: real UI, real routing, real voice capture, real offline shell — with mock data standing in for the backend you'll add later.
+This is a frontend-complete scaffold: real UI, real routing, real voice capture, real offline shell, with mock data standing in for the backend you'll add later.

 ## Stack